 For most of us who share our lives with dogs, making sure they are vaccinated tops the list of preventive-care tasks.
 We mindfully take our puppies or newly adopted dogs for their recommended vaccines.
-We routinely return to our veterinarian or vaccine clinic when that postcard or email arrives, reminding us that our dogs are due for booster shots.
+We routinely return to our veterinarian or vaccine clinic when that postcard or email arrives, reminding us that our dogs are due for vaccine booster shots.
 We know vaccination offers critical protection from diseases such as canine parvovirus, canine distemper virus, rabies and more.

 However, many of us question the concept of “routine” when it comes to vaccinations.
 While grateful for the protection that vaccines offer, we are increasingly aware of their possible unintended consequences.
 That’s where titer testing comes in.